-What is Saskatoon Berry or Juneberry?
+What is Saskatoon Berry, Juneberry, Serviceberry, or Shadbush?

-I learned about what we here in central Minnesota call juneberry when I started looking for trees to add to our edible front yard.
+I learned about what we here in central Minnesota call juneberries when I started looking for trees to add to our edible front yard.
 The landscaper recommending them called them serviceberry, which struck me as an odd name indeed.
 (Here’s an explanation of its origin if you’re curious.)

 If you want to get technical, the botanical name for juneberry is amelanchier.
 Serviceberry (or juneberry or saskatoon berry) is in the same family as roses, apples, and plums.
 There are many different varieties, and you’ll find some regional variation in wild-growing subspecies.

-Serviceberry trees — serviceberry being the preferred landscaper nomenclature — have it all: They sport gorgeous flowers in May, delicious berries in June (hence the name juneberry), lovely fall color, plus they provide food for pollinators and birds, who often take more of the purple fruits than we’d like, truth be told.
+Serviceberry trees — serviceberry being the preferred landscaper nomenclature — have it all: They sport gorgeous flowers in May, delicious berries in June (hence the name juneberries), lovely fall color, plus they provide food for pollinators and birds, who often take more of the purple fruits than we’d like, truth be told.
 Serviceberry trees are native to much of North America and need little in the way of care, since they’re adapted to local growing conditions.

-Juneberry comes in both tree and shrub form, and they’re both wonderfully prolific.
+Juneberries come in both tree and shrub form, and they’re both wonderfully prolific.
 My daughters and I often just eat all our juneberries off the tree rather than pick them into bowls.

 If there are any leftovers, saskatoon berries wind up topping our homemade yogurt and whirred into homemade fruit leathers.
 We usually grab some growing in public spaces near us to cram as many juneberries into our tummies before their short season ends.

 Unlike blueberries, which have a lot in common with juneberries in shape, size and flavor, serviceberry trees and shrubs are easy to grow.
-We gave up on blueberries long ago, but we continue to enjoy our annual bumper crops of juneberry.
+We gave up on blueberries long ago, but we continue to enjoy our annual bumper crops of juneberries.
 These trees are so productive, we rarely manage to get all the berries, and birds and squirrels obligingly clear the higher branches for us.

-If you’re looking for a tree near the street, serviceberry trees are also salt-tolerant and won’t get you in trouble with city regulations about what they call “nuisance” fruit, like apples.
+If you’re looking for a tree to grow near the street, serviceberry trees are also salt-tolerant and won’t get you in trouble with city regulations about what they call “nuisance” fruit, like apples.
 As cities get more thoughtful about their plant choices, I’ve noticed more juneberry trees used in boulevard plantings, which is great for foragers like me, who want to get more of these delicious berries than we can grow ourselves.

-Juneberry Flavor and Nutrition
+Juneberry / Saskatoon Berry Flavor and Nutrition

 Juneberries are superstars both for taste and their nutrient profile!